yl3296/yl3296.github.io/_posts/2015-03-24-GraphCritique.md

 **4. Look at trends by line chart and barchart**

 Basically, heatmap shows status at a time point without trend information.
-To know more about the trend and compare between years, I made the following line chart and bar chart.
+To know more about the trend and compare between years, I made the following line chart and bar chart using unemployment rate of California.
+In the line chart, we can clearly see the the unemployment rate greatly increased since 1008 and reached the peak in about 2010.
+After 2010, it began to gradually decrease but still in a relatively high level.
+In the bar chart, we can see the trend in two elements: hight of the bar and the gradient color.
+The same conclusion can be get.

 ![cali_line](https://cloud.githubusercontent.com/assets/10662777/7014664/bbfb27e6-dc95-11e4-87f0-20f062218e59.png)
 ![rplot_cali](https://cloud.githubusercontent.com/assets/10662777/7014673/d2a45684-dc95-11e4-92d9-d43e229064f3.png)